razemanoel/gmake-project/README.md

 We have developed a fully functional Gmail-like email platform, available both as a web application and a native Android app with four components:
 1. **C++ TCP server** - Manages a Bloom Filter-based blacklist system for URLs.
 Operates concurrently to handle multiple API requests via TCP sockets and persists data to file.
 2. **Node.js API server** - Provides a robust RESTful API for user authentication, email operations, label management, and spam handling.
 Follows the MVC architecture with SOLID design principles and uses MongoDB for persistent storage.
-3. **React frontend** - A responsive, Gmail-style web interface that connects to the central API and TCP services.
-Supports full mail functionality including inbox, compose, drafts, labels, spam detection, dark/light mode, and search.
+3. **React frontend** - A responsive, Gmail-style web interface built with React.
+Connects to the central API and TCP services to provide the full user experience via browser.
 4. **Android app** -  A native mobile client (MVVM + Retrofit + Room) that connects to the same backend servers.
-Mirrors the full mail functionality of the web app, including composing, editing drafts, applying/removing labels, spam filtering, and blacklist support.
+Mirrors the full mail functionality of the web app.